-Area G Physical Education - (1 - 4 courses)
+Physical Education - (1 - 4 courses)\\ One course per semester of full-time enrollment

-One course per semester of full-time enrollment with a maximum of 4 courses
+One course per semester of full-time enrollmen with a maximum of 4 courses

-Oral Communication requirement may be met by completion of other communication courses.
+\Oral Communication requirement may be met by completion of other communication courses.
 See Degree Requirements, page 63.